Have some thoughts for T20 World Cup, will discuss with Kohli and Shastri: Ganguly

 "I was very fond of Soumitra Chattopadhyay's roles in different Satyajit Ray films.
 I thought it was fantastic.
 Not just his role but the entire cast of the Satyajit Ray films were fantastic," he added.
 Ganguly said films are good stress-buster.

 "It cleans your mind up takes your mind away from all your daily life and work," he said.
 "So there have been some great artists over the years as I said Amitabh Bachchan, Shahrukh, Hrithik, Aamir.
 In Bengal, Soumitra babu, Prosenjit (Chatterjee), I think Abir (Chatterjee) is a good actor.
-The lots of other good actors as well, pardon me if I have not taken the names of everyone."
+The lots of other good actors as well, pardon me if I have not taken names of everyone."
+PTI TAP PM PDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)